Ephraim Lewis: Career

 Hailing from Wolverhampton, Ephraim Lewis starting singing gospel when he was young, and cited Joni Mitchell and Curtis Mayfield as influences.
 He was the youngest of eight children of Jamaican immigrant Jabez Lewis, who fashioned his sons as the Lewis Five with Ephraim as the lead singer.

 As an adult in Sheffield, Lewis met Jonathan Quarmby and the two co-wrote most of the music for Lewis's debut album Skin.
 The album was co-produced by Quarmby and Kevin Bacon, a local studio head, the first major project for a duo who would go on to produce several notable albums in the 1990s.
 Following a live audition of the song "Summer Lighting", Elektra Records signed Lewis to a worldwide deal in 1991, and the album was released on 29 May 1992.

 In 1992, Elektra released "It Can't Be Forever" as the first single from the album, and Lewis made a promotional tour of the U.S. in May, but the single failed to make a splash.
-Lewis returned to the U.S. for more promotion and performed "It Can't Be Forever" and "Summer Lightning" on The Late Show with David Letterman on 16 July 1992.
+Lewis returned to the U.S. for more promotion and performed "It Can't Be Forever" and "Summer Lightning" on Late Night with David Letterman on 16 July 1992.

 The second single from Skin, "Drowning in Your Eyes" fared better, making it to number 72 on Billboards's Hot 100 Singles pop chart in October 1992, as well as number 80 on the Hot R&B Singles chart and number 12 on the Hot Adult Contemporary chart.
 The music video for the song was in heavy rotation on the broadcast channel VH1 and the song was top ten on radio in the Houston area.
 In Australia, "Drowning in Your Eyes" peaked at number 145 on the ARIA Charts.